Notifications

 Day 1 (Wednesday June 24th): UK Coaching Conference

-Step into the future of coaching where we'll discuss a safer and more inclusive coaching environment that truly helps coaches thrive.
-Explore the system's challenges, hear from those shaping what comes next, and gain practical insight you can turn into action.
+We discussed a safer and more inclusive coaching environment that truly helps coaches thrive.
+Exploring the system's challenges, we heard from those shaping what comes next, and gained practical insight we hope attendees can turn into action.

 Day 2 (Thursday June 25th): Play Their Way Summit

-Experience the first-ever summit dedicated to child-first coaching and the power of play.
-With youth voice at its heart, we will listen, learn and rethink how we support children and young people, setting a new benchmark for collaboration and change.
+The first-ever summit dedicated to child-first coaching and the power of play.
+With youth voice at its heart, we listened, learned and rethought how we support children and young people, setting a new benchmark for collaboration and change.

 UK Coaching Conference